Vitamin D Boosting Foods and Recipes: A Practical Guide

 Vitamin D Toxicity and Overdose

 Vitamin D toxicity is known as hypervitaminosis D. This condition does not result from sun exposure but from consuming excessive amounts of vitamin D supplements.
-Hypercalcemia has been observed in people supplementing high doses of vitamin D in doses exceeding 50,000 IU per day.
+Hypercalcemia has been observed in people supplementing high doses of vitamin D exceeding 50,000 IU per day.

 Vitamin D toxicity is unlikely in healthy people if consumption is less than 10,000 IU/day.
 However, the official Upper Limit for Vitamin D has been set at 4,000 IU per day